 - Relapsing-remitting MS - Affects more than eight out of 10 people diagnosed with the condition.
 Somebody with this type of the condition will have episodes of new or worsening symptoms, known as relapses.
 These symptoms typically worsen over a few days, last for days to weeks to months, then slowly improve over a similar time period.

-- Primary progressive MS – Affects just over one in every 10 people with the condition.
-Symptoms gradually worsen and accumulate over several years, with no periods of remission, though people often have periods where their condition appears to stabilise.
+- Primary progressive MS - Affects just over one in every 10 people with the condition.
+Symptoms gradually worsen and accumulate over several years, with no periods of remission.
+However, people often have periods where their condition appears to stabilise.

 The MS Society estimate that each year 5000 more people are diagnosed with the condition.
 In fact, they go on to say that around one in every 600 people has MS - that's approximately 14 people every day.
 Such is the severity of the condition, the average life expectancy drops slightly in those people diagnosed with MS.

 The actual cause behind Multiple Sclerosis is not too clear.
 However, it is said that the condition is triggered once something goes wrong with your immune system.
 This causes it to attack healthy parts of your body.

-With MS, the immune system attacks the layer that surrounds and protects your central nervous system, medically known as the myelin sheath.
-The sheath then becomes damaged and scarred, causing messages that travel along the nervous system to become disrupted and slow.
+With MS, the immune system attacks the layer that surrounds and protects your central nervous system.
+This is medically known as the myelin sheath.
+The sheath then becomes damaged and scarred.
+As a result, messages that travel along the nervous system become disrupted and slow.
 Experts believe that a combination of genetic and environmental factors are involved in the trigger of this behaviour.

 The condition cannot be inherited from parent to child and there is no single gene that can cause it.
 The condition can appear more than once in a family but there is only a 1.5% chance of a child developing multiple sclerosis when either of their parents have it (one in 67).
 There is also only a 2.7% chance you get the condition if your brother or sister has it (one in 37).